erijones/stochastic_microbiome_assembly/README.md

 + raw_combinatorial_fly_microbiome_abundance_data.csv ...
     raw data file that contains microbial abundance data.
 Flies are fed combinations of bacterial species, then crushed and assayed after 10 or 15 days.
-48 fly replicates (3 technical replicates per biological replicate) are fed bacteria for each of 32 combinations of bacterial species.
+48 fly replicates are fed bacteria for each of 32 combinations of bacterial species.
 + stochastic_microbiome_assembly.py ...
     main python3 function that imports and analyzes microbiome abundance data, produces statistical models that reproduce observed colonization patterns,